Using MySQL for Orca and Clouddriver

-In this blog, we are going to demonstrate how to configure MySQL as the datastore for Orca and Clouddriver microservices on Openshift environment pods without any downtime.
+Spinnaker uses Redis as the data store for all its microservices by default.
+In this blog, we are going to demonstrate how to configure MySQL as the datastore for Orca and Clouddriver microservices in an Openshift environment without any downtime.
 This is also applicable to any Kubernetes environment.

 Openshift Image: “ docker pull registry.access.redhat.com/rhscl/mysql-57-rhel7” Kubernetes Image: “docker pull mysql:5.7”

 These are the steps that we would be following in the blog: